OCTehckie18/CodeIR/README.md

 **CodeIR** is a full-stack educational web application designed to bridge the gap between high-level source code and compiler Intermediate Representations (IR).
 It features a sophisticated dual-role architecture (Student/Instructor) enabling real-time code submission, AI-powered code evaluation, IR visualization, and rubric-based assessment.

-The system leverages a **Serverless Database Architecture** via Supabase alongside **Google Gemini 2.5 Flash** for rapid, cloud-based LLM logic.
+The system leverages a **Serverless Database Architecture** via Supabase alongside a **Dual AI Engine Architecture** (Google Gemini 2.5 Flash for cloud, and Ollama for secure local CPU inference).
 It strictly employs typed **TypeScript** interfaces on the frontend to ensure type safety across the full stack while utilizing delegated Row Level Security (RLS) for comprehensive data protection.

 ---